 We also encourage you to read from these messages that will take you through the simple steps of salvation and even includes a sample prayer asking Christ into your heart.
 This is what our ministry is all about, sharing the good news with everyone, so that you might take that step of faith and accept Jesus Christ as your savior.

 Thank you for reading our message of hope and faith, we hope it speaks to your heart.
 Please contact us if you’ve made that step of faith or if you have prayer requests or want to know more about this message.
 We are here for you.
+For all believers, if you haven’t shared your testimony lately, reach out through the comments tab at the top of this page and ask for our ministry cards.
+We provide these free of charge as a way to help you break the ice with those you encounter that may be seeking to know more about salvation.

 John Frey – Director and senior editor, Life Beyond Horizons Ministry